Atleast-Give-Me-An-Interview/Atleast-Give-Me-An-Interview/README.md

-👋 Hi, I’m @SolomonShilly
+- 👋 Hi, I’m @Atleast-Give-Me-An-Interview
-👀 I’m interested in practicing Python and learning Scala 🌱 I’m currently learning about economic models and machine learning 💞️ I’m looking to collaborate on anything!
+- 👀 I’m interested in Business and Computer Science
-📫 How to reach me https://www.linkedin.com/in/solomon-shilly/
+- 🌱 I’m currently learning machine learning
-⚡ Fun fact: I love basketball, football, and statistical models
+- 💞️ I’m looking to collaborate on quantitative models

 <!---
 Atleast-Give-Me-An-Interview/Atleast-Give-Me-An-Interview is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.